 Smartphones with removable batteries are a controversial topic.
 Many readers want this feature to return to more flagship devices.
-But so many Android devices don't feature this and it doesn't look like there will be more on the horizon.
-But never fear, here is a list of the best smartphones with removable batteries.
+But so many Android devices don't feature this, and it doesn't look like there will be many more on the horizon.
+But never fear, here is a list of the best smartphones of the moment with removable batteries, now including the Moto G5.

-This is an older device (2014) but it's still our pick for the best smartphone with a removable battery.
+This is an older device (2014) but it's still on of the best smartphones with a removable battery.
 More of a phablet, this stylus-holstered bad boy still packs a punch even compared to some of its Samsung contemporaries.
-And now that two generations have been unveiled, you can get it at a low price.
+And now that new generations have been unveiled, you can get it at a low price.

 When we compare the display of the Note 4 to some of the newer devices on the market it still looks good, and in some cases, better.
 The 5.7-inch AMOLED screen comes with a 1440 x 2560 resolution (518 ppi) and does it ever look crisp.
 It delivers some rich colors and vivid detail.